Town Information

 The new design has two stories with three apparatus bays, kitchen, dining area, day room, workout room, turn out gear room and de-con room with shower to wash down contaminated turnout gear and equipment.
 There is also a watch office on the first floor.
 The second floor houses dorm rooms, a locker room and washrooms.
 The building also has a basement to house mechanical equipment and storage.
 Fire Department staff requested a drive-through bay to avoid stopping traffic when backing into the station on Central Street when returning from calls.

-Equipment: Engine 25: Fire Pumper Engine with Advance Life-Support Equipment Also stored are the Fire Investigation Vehicle, Fire Safety Town Trailer, Emergency Light Plant, Reserve Engine, and a Reserve Ambulance.
+Equipment: Engine 25: Fire Pumper Engine with Advance Life-Support Equipment Also stored are the Fire Investigation Vehicle, Fire Safety Town Trailer, Reserve Truck, and a Reserve Ambulance.

 Typical Staffing: Captain, Firefighter/Paramedic, Firefighter/EMT